andmos/dotfiles/README.md

     ./installPorts

 To get you're own list of installed ports use the following command:

     sudo port installed | sed -e 's/([^()]*)//g' | sed s/@[^@]*$// > InstalledPorts.txt

 If you find yourself doing this more than once, do as I do: script the sucker.

 Remember to use the updated Macports version of Bash located in ``/opt/local/bin/bash -l``

+### Atom
+I have started playing with [Atom](https://atom.io/) as my new cross platform editor.
+So far it looks promising.
+The `atom` folder contains my settings and extension packages.
+When Atom and its command line tools are installed,

+    atom/configureAtom
+takes care of the rest.